yaxuanou/CSCI596/README.md

 # CSCI596
 csci596 final project
-# Restaurants Recomendation Based on Item-item collaborative filtering
+# Restaurants Recommendation Based on Item-based collaborative filtering
 The GitHub repository for the CSCI596 final project.
 We will learn and use spark to implement our project.

 ## Group Members